isaacsanders/isaacsanders.github.com/_posts/2012-02-24-it-is-no-use.md

 strength on being disappointed, we become just as bad as they are.
 If there is even a "they" that we aren't.

+Before this next section, please understand that I only want people to consider what I say.
+It is not me saying that what I say is gospel.

 ##&lt;rant name="youth"&gt;

 We can't blame the issues of our community on the youth.
 When we are younger it